EXPRESSCLUSTER/Data-Dedup/README.md

 The obvious method of testing is to copy a large file or files multiple times to the volume and then run data deduplication. **Files must be larger than 32KB to work**.

 ### File Too Small
-I created 1K text file on the volume and copied it several times.
+I created 1K text file on the volume, copied it two times, and manually ran a dedup job.
 Result: no optimization recorded since file was too small

 ### File Type Excluded
-I created a 5MB file and copied it several times on the volume.
+I added the file type '.doc' to the list of extensions to exclude.
+I then created a 5MB .doc file, copied it two times on the volume, and ran a dedup job.
 Result: no optimization recorded since file type excluded.

 ### Different File Sizes Larger Than 32KB
+I copied a 5MB .txt file, copied it two times on the volume, and ran a dedu job.
+Result:

 \<To do: add more testing info\>